-Jake works full time as a Mechanical Engineer and Betty as an Occupational Therapist.
+Jake currently works full time as a Mechanical Engineer and Betty as an Occupational Therapist.
 We try to use the expertise from our professional fields to bring value and insight to our articles and keyboard reviews.

 We want to achieve an in-depth understanding of how mechanical keyboards are produced and the ergonomics of sitting at a desk and typing on a mechanical keyboard.

 Switch and Click started in January of 2020 and continues to grow everyday.
 We hope to provide quality content and information about mechanical keyboards to help out the community and newcomers alike.

 We found our passion for mechanical keyboards in 2012 when we were looking for a way to improve our competitive edge in video games.
 As soon as we pressed our first switch and heard that satisfying click, we were converted to mechanical keyboards for life.

 Although we don’t play video games anymore, our interest in mechanical keyboards never faded.

 We hope to make everyone more aware of mechanical keyboards and show off all the possibilities when it comes to customization and how much fun it can be to build your own keyboard from scratch.